56738/EasyArmorStands/README.md

 Display entities can be edited just like armor stand bones.

 Additionally, they can be scaled.
-Click one of the blue points in local mode to select the **Scale** tool.
+Enter the **Scale** mode by right-clicking without looking at anything, just like switching between local and global mode.
-Alternatively, use `/eas scale <value>` to set the scale in all three dimensions at once.
+Alternatively, use `/eas scale <value>` to set the scale in all three directions at once.

 Use the menu to place an item into an item display.